GitHub Repos - Do you write nice commit messages?

 Reading ugly commits is not very pleasant and makes it very confusing when you have to check the commit history.

-Ways to improve your commit log:
+Here are a few ways to improve your commit log.

 Tip #1: Have a nice, concise comment